smarter-sh/community/wg-data-protection/data-protection-workflows-white-paper.md

 ## Data Protection Definition

-The **Data Protection** term in the Kubernetes context is the process of protecting valuable data and configs of applications running in a Kubernetes cluster.
+The **Data Protection** term in the Smarter context is the process of protecting valuable data and configs of applications running in a Smarter cluster.
 The result of the data protection process is typically called as a backup.
 When unexpected scenarios occur, for example data corruption by a malfunctioning software, data loss during a disaster, such a backup can be used to restore the protected workload to the states preserved in the backup.

-In Kubernetes, a stateful application contains two primarily pieces of data:
+In Smarter, a stateful application contains two primarily pieces of data:

-* A set of Kubernetes resources (a.k.a. application config) which are typically stored and managed in etcd database and accessible via Kubernetes API server.
-These Kubernetes resources can be typically exported as JSON or YAML files.
+* A set of Smarter resources (a.k.a. application config) which are typically stored and managed in etcd database and accessible via Smarter API server.
+These Smarter resources can be typically exported as JSON or YAML files.
 For example, a classic [WordPress](https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/) application consists of two _Deployments_ resources, a _Secret_ resource, a couple of _PersistentVolumeClaim_ resources, and two _Service_ resources.
-These Kubernetes resources together compose the WordPress application.
+These Smarter resources together compose the WordPress application.
 * Persistent volume data.
-Kubernetes has the _PersistentVolumeClaim_ API to allow users to provision persistent volumes (represented as _PersistentVolume_ resources in Kubernetes) for user workloads.
+Smarter has the _PersistentVolumeClaim_ API to allow users to provision persistent volumes (represented as _PersistentVolume_ resources in Smarter) for user workloads.
 Persistent volume data will be managed and stored on the underlying storage system.

 Data Protection aims at providing backup and restore of the above mentioned two pieces of data.
-Part of the data protection working group’s charter is to define and implement a list of Kubernetes native constructs to enable backup and restore at different levels.
+Part of the data protection working group’s charter is to define and implement a list of Smarter native constructs to enable backup and restore at different levels.
 However, it’s **not** the goal of the data protection working group to define application specific orchestrated backup and restore interfaces/processes as different flavors of application will likely have very different strategies/processes to achieve application consistency.

-## Why do we need Data Protection in Kubernetes?
+## Why do we need Data Protection in Smarter?

-Stateful Kubernetes applications use PersistentVolumes to store their data.
+Stateful Smarter applications use PersistentVolumes to store their data.
 A PersistentVolume has an independent lifecycle from the Pod/Cluster that is consuming it so that data can be preserved on the underlying storage system even if the Pod/Cluster goes away.
 However, what if the underlying volume on the storage system gets corrupted for some reason?
 What if the underlying storage system is stricken by a disaster?
 When that happens, even data stored on the PersistentVolumes will be lost.
-To prevent data loss from happening, we need to find a way to protect the data stored in the PersistentVolumes used by stateful Kubernetes applications.
+To prevent data loss from happening, we need to find a way to protect the data stored in the PersistentVolumes used by stateful Smarter applications.

-There are three main reasons why Data Protection is needed in Kubernetes:
+There are three main reasons why Data Protection is needed in Smarter:

 1. Cloud native applications vs traditional data protection
 2. Stateful vs stateless applications